 You can set up a client portal which has pretty basic functionality at the moment (I’m hoping they expand on this in future), but is very helpful for clients.
 It houses all of the forms/invoices/etc for the project so the client can access everything in one place rather than being sent several different emails to keep track of.
 I add my brand and web questionnaires to the portal as well as the content planner (if it’s a web project) and send my client a login to access all of this.
 It’s just one of those things that makes your client experience that much more streamlined and professional.

-Dubsado does a ton more than this, but these are the main features that I use right now.
-If you want more insight on how I use Dubsado specifically as a brand + web designer, check out my feature on their site.
+Dubsado does a ton more than this (including workflows, which is one of their main features that I still haven’t taken full advantage of), but these are the main features that I use right now.
+If you want more insight on how I use Dubsado specifically as a branding + Showit web designer, check out my feature on their site.

-They have excellent support and customer service, and they’re always working on developing new features- the amount it has grown since I started using it three or four years ago is crazy.
+They have excellent support and customer service, and they’re always working on developing new features- the amount it has grown since I started using it several years ago is huge.
 There is also an awesome Dubsado Facebook group that is so helpful.

 Want 20% off your first month or year with Dubsado?
 Use code lennoxcreativeco when signing up!

 Dreading the setup of your Showit site?
 We've got your back!
 The Ultimate Showit Setup Checklist is your roadmap to a hassle-free setup, from sign up to launch.
 Navigate the setup process with ease and get your site live without the stress!